chriskaringeg/Crimmz-pitch/README.md

 As a user, I would like to comment on the different pitches and leave feedback.
 As a user, I would like to submit a pitch in any category.
 As a user, I would like to view the different categories.
-How to use rocket
-When the user opens the website, he/she will see the pitch categories.
-Upon clicking a category, he/she will see all the pitches in that particular category The user will not be allowed to comment or add a pitch if they are not logged in.
-A user can navigate to the login section if he/she has an account or the sign-up section for new users.
-New users will receive a welcome email upon registration Once logged in, a user can comment on any pitch.
-A user can also add a pitch in one of the categories provided.
-The user can also customise their profile with a profile photo and a bio The user can also view another user's profile

 ## Technologies used